Gravitoelectric dynamical tides at second post-Newtonian order: Conclusions

 \subsection{Acknowledgements}

 We thank Quentin Henry, Gustav Jakobsen, Jung-Wook Kim, Saketh MVS, and Sebastian V\"{o}lkel for insightful discussions.
 We are particularly grateful to Quentin Henry who provided us the Hamiltonian obtained in Ref.~\cite{Henry:2019xhg}, which we used to validate some of our results.
+We thank Marcus Haberland for pointing out a typo in equation \eqref{eq_energy}.
 The figures in this work were produced with {\sc TikZ}~\cite{tantau:2021}.
 The work of M.K.M is supported by Fellini~-~Fellowship for Innovation at INFN funded by the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~754496.
 H.O.S acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG)~-~project number:~386119226.
 R.P.'s research is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Projektnummer 417533893/GRK2575 “Rethinking Quantum Field Theory”.